CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 only accept incoming connections to that specific IP.

-The IP address to which you send a message to MailerQ, is the same as the address *from* which it is forwarded.
+The IP address to which you send a message to MailerQ, is the same as the address *from* which the mail is going to be forwarded.
 Thus, if you send an email to MailerQ listening on IP address 5.6.7.8, the message will also be sent out from this IP.

 The "smtp-port" setting contains the port number for the normal SMTP protocol.
 The SMTP protocol starts as a non-secure connection, but the client and server can start a STARTTLS handshake to secure the connection.

-Besides normal SMTP connections, you can also open already secured SMTP ports with the "smtp-secure-port" setting.
+However, besides normal SMTP connections, you can also open already secured SMTP ports with the "smtp-secure-port" setting.
 A secure port uses TLS right from the start, and no STARTTLS handshake is necessary.
 This is slightly faster (the initial handshake can be skipped) and is also more secure (the initial EHLO message can not be intercepted).
-However, such an encrypted connection is not part of the SMTP standard, and regular SMTP clients do not expect this.
+However, such encrypted connections are not part of the SMTP standard, and regular SMTP clients do not expect this.
 However, if you write your own SMTP handshake code, it sometimes is simpler and faster to have access to a connection that is already encrypted without using "STARTTLS".